Asynchronous multi-class traffic management in wide area networks: Numerical Result

 \hangafter 1 \hangindent 1em

-$\bullet$ \textbf{A Improved Semi-Centralized Scheme}.
-Instead of computing per-flow resource allocation, the TE server periodically allocates resources to each flow group that contains flows between a given node pair.
-Service brokers then perform real-time routing and traffic control for these flows.
-This approach has been studied in references \cite{6678113,10.1145/2534169.2486012,9110786}.
-In this simulation, interactive and real-time multimedia flows are routed to the shortest path, while elastic flows are transmitted through multiple candidate paths utilizing residual bandwidth.
-The source node of each flow group serves the flows of different classes based on their weights, with higher weighted flows given higher priorities.
-Flows of the same class are placed in a fair queue to receive fair bandwidth allocation.
+$\bullet$ \textbf{Hierarchical Scheme Based on Resource Preallocation}.
+The TE server preallocates resources to each flow group consisting of flows between a specific pair of nodes based on the demand in the previous TE period.
+Subsequently, service brokers execute real-time routing and traffic control for these flows.
+This method is explored in references \cite{6678113,10.1145/2534169.2486012,9110786}.
+During the simulation, interactive and real-time multimedia flows are routed to the shortest path, while elastic flows are transmitted through multiple candidate paths, utilizing residual bandwidth.
+Upon arrival, some flows acquire receive resources immediately and begin transmission using the preallocated resources.
+However, preallocated resources do not always perfectly match traffic demands, so some flows have to wait for the next TE period.

 \hangafter 1 \hangindent 1em